Buffalo Slot Machine Logo

 The Fifth Card: A Question of Speculation

 While the black aces and eights are universally agreed upon, there has long been speculation surrounding the fifth card in a Dead Man’s Hand.
 Historical records are murky, and there are several theories about what that mysterious fifth card might have been.
-Some sources claim it was the nine of diamonds, others suggest the jack of diamonds or even the queen of clubs.
+Some sources claim it was the nine of diamonds, others suggest the jack of diamonds, or even the queen of clubs.
 Unfortunately, there is no definitive answer to the question, “What is the fifth card in a Dead Man’s Hand?”

 Poker Dead Man’s Hand Meaning